-Hope you’ve had a wonderful Christmas!
-I’m thrilled to bring back my new Christmas-themed short story, (copyright Eleanor Keane) set in the Victorian era, and featuring the Naughton family of vampires from The Breathing Ghosts Series, and some of your other favourite characters!
-Featuring plenty of humour and descriptions of a true Victorian Christmas, (and a few surprises) I really hope you’ll like it.
-Also, the image below is from Google- I tried to search for Creative Commons images, but my software wouldn’t let me, so sorry for the lack of credit!
-(Grr.)
-I will try to rectify this as soon as possible.
+Hope you’re having a wonderful Christmas!
+I’m thrilled to bring back my new Christmas-themed short story, (copyright Eleanor Keane) set in the Victorian era, and featuring the Naughton family of vampires (yes, vampires!) from my The Breathing Ghosts Series, and some of your other favourite characters!
+Featuring plenty of humour and descriptions of a true Victorian Christmas, (not to mention a few surprises) I really hope you’ll like it.

-But without further do, here is the story!
+So without further do, here is the story!
 I hope you all enjoy it, and enjoy the rest of the festive season!
-(Please have fun, relax, stay safe and drink responsibly!)
+(Please have fun, relax, stay safe and drink responsibly!)😀

 Copyright Eleanor Keane, December 2015.
 All Rights reserved.